 This is how radiation and some chemotherapeutic agents kill cancer cells.
 They drive up oxidative stress to the point where these cells—along with other “innocent bystanders”—are destroyed.

 In cancer treatment to combat the side effects of chemotherapy and radiation.
-Use for defined periods of time while symptoms are severe and after careful discussion with your oncologist so that the treatments are timed safely away from the immediate use of chemotherapy and radiation if antioxidants are to be used.
+Use for defined periods while symptoms are severe and after careful discussion with your oncologist so that the treatments are timed safely away from the immediate use of chemotherapy and radiation if antioxidants are to be used.